Road Trip

 Print Friendly, PDF & Email

-We drove that car all over the place and when gas was like $.29 a gallon as I remember.
-My dad always told me to drive with water in the car, so I know we had some water in the car to put in the radiator if we needed it.
+We drove that car all over the place, and when gas was like $.29 a gallon, as I remember.
+My dad always told me to drive with water in the car, so I knew we had some water in the car to put in the radiator if we needed it.
 Little did we know at the time that VW Bugs didn’t have a radiator.
-We usually took a small cooler with sandwiches we could eat when we got hungry.
-I know we didn’t have much in the way of an emergency car kit because no one talked about them back then.
-Sure, we had a few tools and a jack, but that was about all.
-We were so young, and things have changed.

 Road Trip Suggestions

-Make a Budget/Plan Trip
+Make a Budget/Plan Your Trip

 It’s critical you have a budget before the trip starts or you may spend way more money than you had planned.
 Make a list of the things you need to budget for and write them down.
 Have a family meeting and go over the expenses.
 For instance here is a list to get you started: